History of Warren Buffett in Timeline

 October 10, 2016: Release of Tax Return

-April 2017: Likeness on Cherry Coke Products
+April 2017: Likeness on Cherry Coke in China

-In April 2017, Warren Buffett agreed to have his likeness placed on Cherry Coke products in China without compensation.
+In April 2017, Warren Buffett agreed to have his likeness placed on Cherry Coke products in China, without compensation.

-2017: Index fund outperforming hedge funds
+2017: Index fund outperforms hedge funds

-2017: Becoming Warren Buffett HBO Documentary
+2017: Subject of Becoming Warren Buffett Documentary

-In 2017, Warren Buffett was the subject of the HBO documentary feature Becoming Warren Buffett.
+In 2017, Warren Buffett was the subject of the HBO documentary feature, Becoming Warren Buffett.

 Loading Video...

-January 2018: Buffett on Bitcoin
+January 2018: Comments on Bitcoin and Cryptocurrencies

 2018: Sale of Laguna Beach Vacation Home

-In 2018, Warren Buffett sold his vacation home in Laguna Beach for $7.5 million.
+In 2018, Warren Buffett sold his vacation home in Laguna Beach, California, for $7.5 million, which he had purchased for $150,000 in 1971.

-2018: Ranked 3rd in Forbes' List of Billionaires
+2018: Forbes' List of Billionaires

-February 2020: Acquisition of an iPhone
+February 2020: iPhone 11

 In February 2020, Warren Buffett revealed in a CNBC interview that he had traded in his flip phone for an iPhone 11.